Amadou91/ZenFlow/README.md

 ```
 VITE_API_BASE_URL=https://yoga.johnnyautomates.com:8080
 ```
 Otherwise the client will default to using the same origin as the page, which works when nginx proxies `/api/spotify/*` to the server on its internal port.
+In local development, the UI runs on port `5173` while the auth server runs on port `5174`; if you do not set `VITE_API_BASE_URL`, the app will automatically fall back to `http://localhost:5174` to reach the backend.

 Why both the client ID **and** client secret?
 The backend exchanges the Spotify authorization code for access/refresh tokens, and that exchange requires the secret.
 Keep the secret in the server-only `.env` file shown above; it is never sent to the browser.